enPlace/react-Battleship/README.md

 We simply generate two random coordinates in our checkerboard, and then fire at the main board with the coordinates that we get from the checkerboard.
 If we can't fire there (because it has already been attempted before), we'll get an error and call the function again.
 Once we get a hit, we move to phase 2, which is the "hone in" phase-- trying to find the orientation of the ship.

-## Phase 2: Hone In
+## Phases 2 and 3: Hone In and Sink

-So what happens in phase 2?
+So what happens in phases 2 and 3?
 Ideally, these are the steps:
+  **Hone In**
   1. Generate the four surrounding squares of the hit target
   2. Randomly fire at those squares
+  **Sink**
-  3. Once another square is hit, determine an orientation (vertical or horizontal)
+  4. Once another square is hit, determine an orientation (vertical or horizontal)
-  4. Fire along a given axis until we get a sunk ship
+  5. Fire along a given axis until we get a sunk ship

 However, ships can be placed next to each other in various ways, which means that:
   - getting a sunk ship does not always mean that this phase is finished.